reedbryan/zola-dadalg/README.md

 This is done in the [Restrictions.cs](https://github.com/reedbryan/zola-dadalg/blob/main/Assets/Management/Restrictions.cs) script, see the `FindAllMovesV4` (easy AI) & `FindAllMovesV5` (hard AI) functions for the code.

-#### Evaluation
+#### **Evaluation**
 My Dad's core theory behind is algorithms was to value tiles based on that tile's distance from the center of the board (noted as DFC), as that determines their capturing power.
 Because Zola is only played on boards with even dimentions I needed to calculate the [euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance) to the center to get an accurate value.
 Meaning the distance from the center of the tile to the point where the 4 center squares meet (see [BoardState.cs](https://github.com/reedbryan/zola-dadalg/blob/main/Assets/Board/BoardState.cs) for calculations).

 The **Easy AI**, iterates through the list of possible moves, comparing the difference in total among it's DFC values (see `GetDFCScore` in [DadAlgNum1.cs](https://github.com/reedbryan/zola-dadalg/blob/main/Assets/AI/DadAlgNum1.cs)) for each possible move.
-Selecting the the move that nets the largest gain in its DFC score.
+Selecting the the move that nets the largest gain in it's DFC score.

 ```c#
 Vector4 FindBestMove()